Fastcode/VisualMesh/readme/flavour/label.md

 If a pixel has 0 opacity (is transparent) then that pixel is considered "unlabelled" and the contents of that pixel will not influence the training output.
 This will also occur if a pixel has a colour that is not assigned to a specific class.
-Take care with this as if you want multiple classes to be assigned to a background "environment" class
+Take care with this as if you want multiple classes to be assigned to a background "environment" class as each colour will need to be explicitly assigned.

 Below is an example of an image and the associated mask for that image.